 The distance that your food has travelled from where it’s grown to where you buy it.
 Curiously, a high number of food miles doesn’t always mean that food is bad for the environment.
 Bananas, for example, are shipped thousands of miles to the UK but they often have a much lower carbon footprint than produce that has been air freighted in from Europe.

-The facts about food miles
+Discover the facts about food miles.

 Food waste